 Why two wedding photographers?

-We often take pictures together.
-And the reason why is pretty simple: together we make sure your story is as complete as possible.
+We often photograph together as a wedding photography duo.
+The reason why is quite simple: together we make sure that your wedding story is captured as completely as possible.

 So we are often physically on two different locations during the day: think of the preparations, the first-look moment, the photo shoot where we like to take ‘real’ pictures, without you having to pose, but also the moments that should at least be photographed.